schollii/pypubsub/docs/usage/usage_basic_tasks.rst

 Messages of a given topic can carry data.
 Which data is required and which is optional is known as the *Message Data Specification* for the topic, or MDS for short.
-Unless your application explicitly defines the MDS for every topic in the hierarchy, Pypubsub infers the MDS of each topic based on the first pub.subscribe() or the first pub.sendMessage() for the topic, whichever occurs first during an application run.
+Unless your application explicitly defines the MDS for every topic in the hierarchy, PyPubSub infers the MDS of each topic based on the first pub.subscribe() or the first pub.sendMessage() for the topic, whichever occurs first during an application run.
 Once defined, a topic's MDS never changes (during a run).